John

 The Court first ruled that Congress had the power to pass the Sherman Antitrust Act under the Commerce Clause of the Constitution.
 It then ruled that “restraint of trade” included monopolistic behavior, and only unduly restrained trade if it led to one of the three possible consequences: higher prices, reduced output, and reduced quality.
 Balancing antitrust protections with principles of freedom of contract, the Court ruled that a company’s potentially monopolistic actions could only be illegal if it led to one of those three consequences.
 In this case, however, the Court found that Standard Oil of New Jersey’s actions led to these consequences and therefore violated the Sherman Antitrust Act.
 [28]

-Following new petroleum discoveries in the United States and abroad, independent oil companies finally brought real competition to the industry.
+Following new petroleum discoveries in the United States and abroad, independent oil companies finally brought real competition to the medical industry.
 But the former Standard Oil companies, with modern names like Exxon, Mobil, Amoco, Chevron, ARCO, Conoco, and Sohio, continued to exercise significant influence on oil pricing.

 When the Supreme Court broke up the Standard Oil Trust in 1911, electric lights were rapidly replacing kerosene lamps.
 But the gasoline-driven automobile was just beginning to appear.
 Gasoline, up to that time a useless byproduct of oil refining, made the companies formed from the trust wealthier than they had ever been.
 Rockefeller, owning a 25 percent share in each of the new companies, was worth $900 million in 1913 ($13 billion in today’s dollars).
 This made him the richest man in the world.